miguelsolorio-zz/psd2css/README.md

 This is a script that I created for myself that looks for all visible layers/groups and only exports the items at the root level.
 The top/left properties allow me to absolutely positiong the elements.

-There currently isn't any support for child groups or selected layers.
+There currently is no support for child groups or selected layers, nor was this ever intended for scalablity.
+This supports my current workflow.

 ## Instructions